 Getting no hot water whatsoever is clear evidence of trouble.
 But erratic water temperature is often disregarded as an issue.
 This may signify mineral deposits have formed and your water heater’s heating element has to be corrected or replaced.

 If you’re getting none or very little hot water, there could possibly be a problem with the pilot light.
 If you’re unsure how to service the water heater, reach out to the professionals at 518-205-3324 in Albany.
 While some landlords can reignite the pilot light without assistance, it can be unsafe if you’re unsure of the process.

 If you detect natural gas, don’t make an effort to relight the pilot light.
 Contact your area energy provider immediately.

 - Water Heater Age

 The standard life span of a domestic water heater with appropriate maintenance is 10–12 years.
-Although your long-lasting water heater isn’t having an issue, it’s an increased risk of a damaging leak.
+Although your water heater isn’t having an issue, it could be at an increased risk of a damaging leak.